Absolute monarchy in France

 Absolute monarchy in France slowly emerged in the 16th century and became firmly established during the 17th century.
 Absolute monarchy is a variation of the governmental form of monarchy in which the monarch holds supreme authority and where that authority is not restricted by any written laws, legislature, or customs.
 In France, Louis XIV was the most famous exemplar of absolute monarchy, with his court central to French political and cultural life during his reign.
-It ended in May 1789, when widespread social distress led to the convocation of the Estates-General, which was converted into a National Assembly in June.
-The Assembly passed a series of radical measures, including the abolition of feudalism, state control of the Catholic Church and extending the right to vote.
+It ended in May 1789 during the French Revolution, when widespread social distress led to the convocation of the Estates-General, which was converted into a National Assembly in June 1789.
+The National Assembly passed a series of radical measures, including the abolition of feudalism, state control of the Catholic Church and extending the right to vote.

 Introduction

 The 16th century was strongly influenced by religious conflicts that developed out of the Reformation.
 France's precarious position created ideal conditions for the formation and justification of absolute monarchy.
 Its disputes between monarchy and community as well as the fatal loss of the House of Valois' authority during the second half of the 16th century prompted theoretical reflections that led to the consolidation of the monarchy's power.